 As for the configuration, Surfshark and AVG Secure VPN both use shared IP addresses.
 This means that everyone connected to a specific server shares a single IP address.
 Everyone’s activities are mixed together, making it more difficult to identify what an individual user is up to at any given time.

 If you want to use an IP address that no one else has access to, you can add a dedicated IP address to Surfshark plans for an additional $3.75 a month.

 In an ideal world, you’d never have to contact a VPN’s customer support team.
 However, that’s not always going to be the case given the technical nature of the software.
 Both providers offer 24/7 support over live chat, which tends to be the most efficient way to solve most issues.

-You’ll be able to email Surfshark, while AVG Secure VPN also offers phone support in the US, the UK, and Australia, which can be helpful if you’d like to get an issue solved straight away.
+Alternatively, you can email Surfshark or phone AVG Secure VPN.
+Phone support is available in the US, the UK, and Australia, which can be helpful if you’d like to get an issue solved straight away.
 It’s commendable, and a step beyond the average provider.
-You’ll also be able to request help via the AVG Secure VPN forums.
+Users can also request help via the AVG Secure VPN forums.

 Of the two providers, AVG Secure VPN has superior customer support options.
 Support over the phone is ideal for less technical users, even if most will probably prefer live chat.

 Money-back guarantee: 30 DAYS

 AVG Secure VPN still has a way to go if it’s going to be seen as a serious competitor to Surfshark.
 AVG has fewer server locations, and it’ll struggle to access as many websites.
 It’s based in Europe, the service is more expensive, and it lacks a one-month plan for greater flexibility.
 AVG also asks for more personal information when you sign up, which isn’t great from a privacy perspective.